Benefits Of Bankruptcy

 More Bankruptcy Advantages

 Your attorney can file a contempt of court case against a creditor who tries to collect a debt from you after the court has granted your automatic stay.
 Criminal procedures, government tax audits, child support or alimony, or co-signers and co-debtors are not affected by an automatic stay.
 If you want to keep your house, keep your car, or restructure your finances, bankruptcy may be the best option.
+Some people consider consumer proposal vs bankruptcy, be we usually advise against this.
+Read our related blog to learn more about why a bankruptcy filing may be preferable to a consumer proposal.

 We’ve already covered some of the biggest ways that bankruptcy helps individuals rearrange and improve their finances.
 Below, we cover more significant ways that bankruptcy helps countless people every year get out from under crushing debt.